Funding your account

 Your debit order is now active.
 Collections typically take a couple of days to reach your Fynbos account.

-Managing your debit order
+Managing your deposits

-Find the Debit order card
+Debit order management

 Automation rules